Access the Repeat Photographs taken on the SRER since 1902.

 Access the Photo Station Retake History in the Description of Repeat Photography Archive.
 The file includes data and figures summarizing the Number of Photos taken per Year, the Number of Directions by Photo Station, and the Number of Retakes by Photo Station Direction.

 The earliest photographs were taken by David Griffiths between 1902 and 1905 at 16 different locations.
 These early photographs provided the basis for the first use of repeat photography to document vegetation change in arid grasslands.
 Since then, new Photo Station locations have been added to monitor vegetation changes over the entire range.
-The average interval between photographs is approximately 15 to 20 years, but some locations have repeat photographs made twice a year for a period of up to 8 years.
-Since 2000, photographs are taken on average every other 6 years.
-Currently, 115 Photo Stations out of the original 124 are actively monitored.
+Currently, 119 Photo Stations out of 128 are actively monitored.
+The average interval between photographs is approximately 15 to 20 years, but some stations have repeated photographs made twice a year for a period of up to 8 years.
+Since 2000, photographs have been taken every other 6 years at each photo station.
+Since August 2024, photographs have been also taken every August at a subset of 18 Photo Stations.

-The Repeat Photography database provides access to all images of the SRER Repeat Photography collection, to the Photo Station Retake History, and to the UTM Coordinates of the Photo Station locations, and includes all texts written by the photographers describing the vegetation and other attributes of the scene.
+The Repeat Photography database provides access to all images of the SRER Repeat Photography collection, to the Photo Station Retake History, the August Photo Stations, and the UTM Coordinates of the Photo Station locations, and includes all texts written by the photographers describing the vegetation and other attributes of the scene.
 Examples of Vegetation Changes are given to show general patterns and exceptions of dynamics at the century, decadal, and annual scale.
+A comprehensive list of all plant species found at each August Photo Station is also provided on the Flora page to document annual changes in species richness and vegetation in these locations after each monsoon season.
 All contents are available on the pages linked below.
 Data users are requested to acknowledge their use of this database in publications, research proposals, websites, and other outlets by following the Instructions for Use, Citations, and Acknowledgement.

 References